Acrylic on board

 1335 x 1221mm

-Buck Nin was always a politically engaged artist, identifying in 1975 with Whina Cooper and the Hikoi marchers and with those involved in the Bastion Point protests that began in January 1977.
+Nin was always a politically engaged artist, identifying with Whina Cooper and the hīkoi marchers in 1975, and with those involved in the Bastion Point protests that began in January 1977.
 It is likely that this banner painting was raised in protest at the momentous events that took place at that time.
-The solemn, brooding landforms and cloud shapes that lie behind the horizontal kowhaiwhai ‘flag’ may owe something to McCahon’s structural methods and manipulation of tone.
+The solemn, brooding landforms and cloud shapes that lie behind the horizontal kōwhaiwhai ‘flag’ may owe something to McCahon’s structural methods and manipulation of tone.

 At first glance this intriguing painting, a disrupted kōwhaiwhai, appears fragmented, bursting beyond its frame but it is also constrained by its Māori theme of protest.
 The convoluted kōwhaiwhai-based pattern is much more multi-layered than those usually seen in wharenui.
 Those highly ornate examples usually have a downward flow from the apex of the wharenui’s pitched and gabled roof.
 Often called heke (descent) by Māori who use one of many whakapapa-based points of reference within the building that itself personifies at least one ancestor.
 Buck Nin’s kōwhaiwhai does not have the same function.
 Nor does it have the same visual flow.
 It symbolises cultural disjuncture, rather than continuity.
 Rightly so, its disrupted state echoes the damage done to Māori culture over which many protest campaigns that have taken place since Pākehā arrival.